SungEun00/SungEun00.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, thanks for visiting his website!
+Hello, thanks for visiting this website!